Is debt bad?

 3. Fewer Opportunities for Giving and Ministry

-Managing a heavy debt burden can curtail your freedom to give generously to support the Lord’s work.
-Additionally, it can limit your availability for ministry and serving opportunities as you race to make ends meet every month.
+Managing a heavy debt burden can restrict your freedom to give generously and reduce your time for ministry and serving as you race to make ends meet every month.

 4. Delayed Future Goals

-The need to prioritize debt repayment can force you to make challenging career, ministry or family choices.
-A high level of debt may require that you delay or alter your plans to buy a home, take a new job or ministry opportunity, or even start a family.
-Also, remember that saving for retirement early in your career is essential.
+The need to prioritize debt repayment can force you to delay or alter your plans to buy a home, take a new job or ministry opportunity, or even start a family.
 Making your payments could reduce your ability to save, leading to delays in building your retirement account, which can have significant long-term consequences.

 5. A Cycle of Growing Debt